Philadelphia Truck Accident Lawyer

 - A number of other issues unique to the trucking company

-Call a Philadelphia Truck Accident Lawyer | No Fees Unless We Win
+Call a Philadelphia Truck Accident Lawyer

-Ciccarell Law Offices work on a contingency fee basis, meaning our team does not charge the client any money up front.
+Ciccarelli Law Offices work on a contingency fee basis, meaning our team does not charge the client any money upfront.
 Our Philadelphia truck accident attorneys collect a percentage of the monetary judgment or settlement for representing the client if they win the case.
 The contract specifies the exact percentage.
 If the client does not win the case, he or she owes nothing and the attorney does not collect a fee.
 Contact our Philadelphia accident lawyers today for expert help.
 We offer free case consultations and case evaluations.

 Lee Ciccarelli is an experienced Philadelphia truck accident attorney that has helped victims of trucking accident claims get appropriate compensation for medical bills, physical damage, and psychological injuries.
-He has shown a unique interest and sincere devotion to serve the public to fight for justice and get results.
+He has shown a unique interest and sincere devotion to serving the public to fight for justice and get results.
 Call our office if you are facing serious injuries after a trucking accident in Pennsylvania.
 (215) 228-0100